alessioerasmo/minesweeper/README.md

 # minesweeper
-a web version of the game "minesweeper", inspired by windows xp
+a web version of the game "minesweeper", inspired on windows xp